MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/install-the-microsoft-advertising-libraries.md

 To display ads in your Windows apps, install one of the following SDKs:

-* For UWP apps for Windows 10: Install the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp).
+* For UWP apps for Windows 10, install the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp).
 This SDK is an extension to Visual Studio 2015 and later versions.
-* For XAML and JavaScript/HTML apps for Windows 8.1 and Windows Phone 8.x: Install the [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk).
+* For apps for Windows 8.1 and Windows Phone 8.x, install the [Microsoft Advertising SDK for Windows and Windows Phone 8.x](http://aka.ms/store-8-sdk).
 This SDK is an extension to Visual Studio 2015 and Visual Studio 2013.

 > [!NOTE]
 > If you are developing a JavaScript/HTML UWP app and you have installed Windows 10 SDK (14393) or later, you must also install the WinJS library.
 This library used to be included in previous versions of the Windows 10 SDK, but starting with the Windows 10 SDK (14393) this library must be installed separately.
 To install WinJS, see [Get WinJS](http://try.buildwinjs.com/download/GetWinJS/).